 Your Future Begins Here

-So how does the future look for a person struggling with heroin addiction?
-Well, it is a serious condition, but it doesn’t have to permanent or even long-term.
+So how does the future look for a person who is addicted to heroin?
+Well, it is a serious condition, but it doesn’t have to be permanent or even long-term.
 And research shows that it is possible to have a successful recovery even if the person is reluctant to go to a heroin addiction treatment center.
 No one has to wait to “hit bottom” before getting help.